stephanlphilips/pulse_lib/docs/tutorials/simple_pulse.rst

 Segment container operations
 """"""""""""""""""""""""""""

-As mentioned before, this are the containers that contain all the segments and allow you to do also some operation on all the segments at the same time.
+As mentioned before, this are the containers that contain all the segments of all the channnels.
+There are also some commands that can be executed on the whole container.

 Operations include: